 - 2. For the duration of the competition it is a requirement that an Athlete ensures that they have no current medical condition (e.g. concussion) that may adversely affect their ability to compete safely. - 3.
-An Athlete who falls during any phase or test (Dressage, Jumping or Cross-Country and warm-up) on the competition site or in competition must be checked by the medical/first-aid team before competing in another test, or on another horse or leaving the grounds.
-If an athlete, having had a fall, leaves the grounds without first having a medical check, they may, at the discretion of the Ground Jury be given a verbal warning, a fine not exceeding \$100 or an ESNZ Official warning. - 3.1 The medical check must include a concussion assessment, such as the Concussion Recognition Tool-5 (CRT-5) or ACC SportSmart Concussion Recognising the Signs. - 3.2 All failed concussion tests must be reported to ESNZ via both their Blue Card system and their Health & Safety Incident Reporting system. - 3.3 All incidences that result in an athlete sustaining an injury or illness or the athlete having to leave the competition site by ambulance for further medical treatment as a result of a fall need to also be reported via the ESNZ Health & Safety Incident Reporting system.
+An Athlete who falls during any Test (Dressage, Jumping or Cross-Country and warm-up) on the competition site or in competition must be checked by the medical/first-aid team before competing in another test, or on another horse or leaving the grounds.
+If an athlete, having had a fall, leaves the grounds without first having a medical check, they may, at the discretion of the Ground Jury be given a verbal warning, a fine not exceeding \$100 or an ESNZ Official warning. - 3.1 The medical check must include a concussion assessment, such as the Concussion Recognition Tool-5 (CRT-5) or ACC SportSmart Concussion Recognising the Signs. - 3.2 All failed concussion tests must be reported to ESNZ via both their Blue Card system and their Health & Safety Incident Reporting system.

-- 4. The Athlete is fully responsible for ensuring that this examination takes place. - 4.1 During the Dressage Test of an Eventing competition an Athlete fall is not a reason for elimination (Article 661.1.3.)
-The Athlete can complete their test if they are fine to continue and then get checked by the medical team.
-Any Athlete who has a fall during Dressage Test must be checked (on completion of their test) and cleared by the medical team including a concussion test as per the new ESNZ Concussion Policy before they can take any further part in the competition either on the horse they fell off or another horse. - 4.2 Any Athlete who has a fall during jumping must be checked and cleared by the medical team including a concussion test as per the new ESNZ Concussion Policy. - 4.3 During the Cross Country Test of an Eventing competition, a fall on course leads to elimination (Article 666.1.2.).
+- 3.3 All incidences that result in an athlete sustaining an injury or illness or the athlete having to leave the competition site by ambulance for further medical treatment as a result of a fall need to also be reported via the ESNZ Health & Safety Incident Reporting system. - 4.
+The Athlete is fully responsible for ensuring that this examination takes place. - 4.1 During the Dressage Test of an Eventing competition a fall of Athlete is elimination (Article 661.1.3.).
+Any Athlete who has a fall during Dressage Test must be cleared by the medical team including a concussion test as per the ESNZ Concussion Policy before they can take any further part in the competition on another horse. - 4.2 Any Athlete who has a fall during jumping is eliminated (Article 672.1 &.2) and must be checked and cleared by the medical team including a concussion test as per the ESNZ Concussion Policy before they can take any further part in the competition on another horse. - 4.3 During the Cross Country Test of an Eventing competition, a fall on course leads to elimination (Article 666.1.2.).
 All Athletes who fall on the Cross Country course must be checked and cleared by the medical team including a concussion test before they ride another horse at the event or they leave the grounds.
 After elimination as a result of a fall on cross country an Athlete may not remount until they are checked by the medical team. - 4.4 An Athlete who has a fall while warming-up before any test of the event needs to be checked and cleared by the medical team including a concussion test as per the ESNZ Concussion Policy before they can take any further part in the competition.